Fit as a Mama Bear

 If you want to amp up the protein in your smoothies (and diet) without the use of protein powder, my first suggestion is collagen powder.

 Though still a powder, it is a natural, immune-boosting add-in that power packs protein.
-Literally the cleanest source (it’s kind of like bone broth!). it can be added to smoothies, overnight oats, coffee, and pretty much everything else.
+Literally the cleanest source (it’s kind of like bone broth!). it can be added to smoothies, coffee overnight protein oats, coffee, and pretty much everything else.

 Outside of that, focus on whole food ingredients like meat, fish, and eggs.
 From there let the little stuff like plant-based proteins add up.